OpenTechStrategies/lisc-ttm/INSTALL.md

           BrowserMatch "MSIE [2-5]" \
                    nokeepalive ssl-unclean-shutdown \
                    downgrade-1.0 force-response-1.0
+          # Assuming your DocumentRoot is "/var/www/ttm", you should
+          # add your robots.txt alias there for each VirtualHost
+          Alias /robots.txt /var/www/ttm/robots.txt
         </VirtualHost>

         # Redirect port 80 plain http:// traffic to port 443 https://.